By Ryan H. Flax

 What I’m about to encourage will seem elementary to the best litigators, but I’m writing from experience as a litigation consultant and a litigator when I say that many trial attorneys fail to properly develop the necessary two-track strategy for their case -- and lose because of it.

-What begins at the early stages of case preparation as a single track, which includes general case building, wrapping one’s mind around the full scope of the relevant law, and filling in the facts where they are needed, must change to a two-track strategy directed towards both a jury presentation and a solid appeal defense.
+What begins at the early stages of case preparation as a single track, which includes general case building, wrapping one’s mind around the full scope of the relevant law, and filling in the facts where they are needed, must change to a two-track strategy directed towards both a jury presentation and a solid appeal record.
 These two tracks clearly do not have the same route or destination, but both are essential to winning.

-Most attorneys are more familiar with the second of these two tracks, the solid appeal defense.
+Most attorneys are more familiar with the second of these two tracks, the solid appeal record.
 This is because it is the track that is most heavily burdened with law and facts.
 Most attorneys approach their case by identifying what the court of last resort has to say about the relevant law, i.e., what must be proven for them to win in the eyes of the court (we must, of course, fulfill all the “prongs” of the case law).
 Likewise, these same attorneys focus heavily on every fact they can soak-up relating to their case to decide where it fits into their legal position, build preemptive defenses relating to any “bad” facts, and search for hidden facts to support alternative theories of their case.
 This is all very, very important because it really is the foundation of any case.
 But, it’s not the only or even most important part of building a case for trial.

 The first of the two tracks and the one that I’ve found a lot of litigators tend to overlook is building your case to satisfy a jury.
 What you’re about to do at trial is make an extended elevator pitch for your client and you’d better make sure the jury wants to hear it and more.

-Often, too little time is spent on this first track developing a sympathetic story and theme, albeit based in the all-important facts and law from the first track, that will be presented to the jury.
+Often, too little time is spent on this first track developing a sympathetic story and theme, albeit based in the all-important facts and law from the second track, that will be presented to the jury.
 Litigation teams tend to wait until what I’d consider the “last minute” before trial (often in the war room outside the courthouse) to really put their story together and in a way that will be persuasive to jurors.

 In my experience as both litigator and litigation consultant, I’ve found that during trial juries tend to find relatively few facts very interesting and “important” and then base the entirety of their decision in the jury room on those few facts.
 Attorneys need to recognize this and develop their trial story around those key facts.